 - Price per share, par value chosen at incorporation

-- Share allocation, chosen at incorporation
+- Shares to be issued to founders, chosen at incorporation

 Documents for companies with more than one stock recipient also include:

 - Vesting schedule, 4-year vesting; 1-year cliff